Indirect Water Heater running out of hot water

 • Circulator size

 Looking at a spec on the Utica H2O indirect water heater tank.
-We need to understand the information the manufacture is telling us.
+We need to understand the information the manufacturer is telling us.
 Here is the ratings chart

 Utica-H2O IWH Chart

-The Ratings chart is telling us the important information we need like the model number, first hour rating and boiler size to meet the available DHW spec.
-We’ll look at the Model H2O140UB and a tank temperature of 140f.
-The rating is 221 gallons per hour.
-First hour rating means storage and recovery of water.
+The Ratings chart is telling us the important information we need, like the model number, first hour rating, and boiler size to meet the available DHW spec.
+We'll look at the Model H2O140UB and a tank temperature of 140°F. The rating is 221 gallons per hour.
+The first hour rating refers to the storage and recovery of water temperature.

 Usable Water volume

 The Model H2O140UB is a 40-gallon water tank.
-The usable water is how much water you can draw until it drops below the tank control setting in this example is 140f.
-We can calculate the usable water with the following formula.
+The usable water is the amount of water you can draw until it drops below the tank control setting; in this example, it is 140°F. We can calculate the usable water with the following formula.

 Tank size in gallons * 0.75 = Usable Capacity